HDMapNet: An Online HD Map Construction and Evaluation Framework: Semantic Map Learning

 \textbf{Overall architecture.} The BEV decoder is a fully convolutional network (FCN)~\cite{shelhamer2017fully} with 3 branches, namely semantic segmentation branch, instance embedding branch, and direction prediction branch.
 The input of BEV decoder is image feature map $F_{\I}^{\mathrm{bev}}$ and/or point cloud feature map $F_{P}^{\mathrm{bev}}$, and we concatenate them if both exist.

+\textbf{Semantic prediction.} The semantic prediction module is a fully convolutional network (FCN)~\cite{shelhamer2017fully} We use cross-entropy loss for the semantic prediction.

 \textbf{Instance embedding.} Our instance embedding module seeks to cluster each bird's-eye view embedding.
-For ease of notation, we follow the exact definition in~\cite{Brabandere_2017_CVPR_Workshops}: $C$ is the number of clusters in the ground truth, $N_c$ is the number of elements in cluster $c$, $\mu_c$ is the mean embedding of cluster c, $\|\cdot\|$ is the L1 norm, and $[x]_+$ = max(0, x) denotes the element maximum. $\delta_v$ and $\delta_d$ are respectively the margins for the variance and distance loss.
+For ease of notation, we follow the exact definition in~\cite{Brabandere_2017_CVPR_Workshops}: $C$ is the number of clusters in the ground truth, $N_c$ is the number of elements in cluster $c$, $\mu_c$ is the mean embedding of cluster c, $\|\cdot\|$ is the L2 norm, and $[x]_+$ = max(0, x) denotes the element maximum. $\delta_v$ and $\delta_d$ are respectively the margins for the variance and distance loss.
 The clustering loss $L$ is computed by:

-\textbf{Direction prediction.} Our direction module aims to classify directions of lanes from each lane node $C$ on a unit circle having $N_d$ discrete directions.
-By predicated direction $D$ of current node $C_{now}$, the next node of lane $C_{next}$ can be obtained as follows:

-where $\Delta_{step}$ is a predefined step size.
+\textbf{Direction prediction.} { Our direction module aims to predict directions of lanes from each pixel $C$.
+The directions are discretized into $N_d$ classes uniformed distributed on a unit circle.} By classifying direction $D$ of current pixel $C_{now}$, the next pixel of lane $C_{next}$ can be obtained as $C_{next} = C_{now} + \Delta_{step} \cdot D$, where $\Delta_{step}$ is a predefined step size.
 Since we don't know the direction of the lane, we cannot identify the forward and backward direction of each node.
 Instead, we treat both of them as positive labels.
 Concretely, the direction label of each lane node is a $N_d$ vector with 2 indices labeled as 1 and others labeled as 0.
 Note that most of the pixels on the topdown map don't lie on the lanes, which means they don't have directions.
 The direction vector of those pixels is a zero vector and we never do backpropagation for those pixels during training.
 We use softmax as the activation function for classification.

 \textbf{Vectorization.} During inference, we first cluster instance embeddings using the Density-Based Spatial Clustering of Applications with Noise (DBSCAN).
 Then non-maximum suppression (NMS) is used to reduce redundancy.
 Finally, the vector representations are obtained by greedily connecting the pixels with the help of the predicted direction.
-Please see appendix for pseudocode.